Michael Schumacher: 2013 skiing accident

 On 29 December 2013, Schumacher was skiing with his 14-year-old son Mick, descending the Combe de Saulire below the Dent de Burgin above Méribel in the French Alps.
-While crossing an unsecured off-piste area between Piste Chamois and Piste Mauduit, he fell and hit his head on a rock, sustaining a serious head injury despite wearing a ski helmet.
+An experienced skier, while crossing an unsecured off-piste area between Piste Chamois and Piste Mauduit, he fell and hit his head on a rock, sustaining a serious head injury despite wearing a ski helmet.
 According to his physicians, he would most likely have died had he not been wearing a helmet.
 He was airlifted to Grenoble Hospital where he underwent two surgical interventions.
-Schumacher was put into a medically induced coma because of traumatic brain injury.
-By March 2014, there were small encouraging signs, and in early April he was showing moments of consciousness as he was gradually withdrawn from the medically induced coma.
+He was put into a medically induced coma because of traumatic brain injury.
+In early April 2014, he was showing moments of consciousness as he was gradually withdrawn from the medically induced coma.

-In June 2014, Schumacher left Grenoble Hospital for further rehabilitation at the Lausanne University Hospital, Switzerland.
-In September 2014, Schumacher left the hospital and was brought back to his home for further rehabilitation.
-Two months later, it was reported that Schumacher was "paralysed and in a wheelchair"; he "cannot speak and has memory problems".
+In June 2014, he left Grenoble Hospital for further rehabilitation at the Lausanne University Hospital, Switzerland.
+In September 2014, he was brought home for further rehabilitation.
+Since his accident, there has been little public information about his condition, with his family asking for privacy.
+In November 2014, it was reported that he was "paralysed and in a wheelchair", and that he "cannot speak and has memory problems".
 In May 2015, Schumacher's manager Sabine Kehm stated that his condition was slowly improving "considering the severeness of the injury he had".

 In September 2016, Felix Damm, lawyer for Schumacher, told a German court that his client "cannot walk", in response to reports from December 2015 in German publication Die Bunte that he could walk again.
 In July 2019, former Ferrari manager Jean Todt stated that Schumacher was making "good progress" but also "struggles to communicate".
 Todt also said that Schumacher was able to watch Formula One races on television at his home.
-In September of that year, Le Parisien reported that Schumacher had been admitted to the Hôpital Européen Georges-Pompidou in Paris for treatment by cardiovascular surgeon Philippe Menasché, described as a "pioneer in cell surgery".
-Following the treatment, which involved him receiving an anti-inflammatory stem cell perfusion, medical staff stated that Schumacher was "conscious".
+In September 2019, Le Parisien reported that Schumacher had been admitted to the Hôpital Européen Georges-Pompidou in Paris for treatment by cardiovascular surgeon Philippe Menasché, described as a "pioneer in cell surgery".
+Following the treatment, which involved him receiving an anti-inflammatory stem cell perfusion, medical staff stated that he was "conscious".

+His family has maintained strict privacy about his condition since his accident in 2013.
+In April 2023, Die Aktuelle published without permission what it advertised as a "first interview" with him, including quotes from him about his health and family; it stated, only at the end, that these responses had been fabricated using generative artificial intelligence (AI).
+Schumacher's family said that they would sue the magazine, which fired the editor responsible, but ultimately reached a settlement, with the magazine's owner paying the Schumacher family €200,000.

+In February 2025, Schumacher's former bodyguard was given a two-year suspended sentence for stealing images, videos and medical records and passing them to Yilmaz Tozturkan, who threatened to "upload them on to the dark web" unless the Schumacher family paid money.
+Tozturkan, a nightclub bouncer, was sentenced to three years in prison, and his son was given a six-month suspended sentence.